nevrome/mobest/docs/advanced.md

 Search results for two different temporal resampling runs.
 ```

-To finally combine the two age resampling runs we can run `fold_probabilities_per_group`, which yields an object of type `mobest_locatefold` with $59166/2 = 59166$ rows.
+To finally combine the two age resampling runs we can run `fold_probabilities_per_group()`, which yields an object of type `mobest_locatefold` with $59166/2 = 29583$ rows.

 ```r
 search_sum <- mobest::fold_probabilities_per_group(search_product)
 ```

-We can plot this final, merged result as usual to get a potentially more accurate map.
+We can plot this final, merged result as usual.

 <details>
 <summary>Code for this figure.</summary>